Written by Munis Topcuoglu, Editor at EHN Canada.

 The “other signs” by themselves are too subjective for diagnosis

 The inability to control, reduce, or stop sexual behavior is only a sign of sex addiction when the person recognizes that the behavior has negative consequences or is unacceptably dangerous.
 Similarly, excessive frequency and repetition of sexual behaviors, or excessive focus on sex, can only be signs of sex addiction when the individual recognizes the negative consequences or dangers because, otherwise, “excessive” is merely cultural and subjective.
 It’s also important to note that, for similar reasons, engaging in sexual behaviors that others find offensive or disturbing does not, per se, indicate sex addiction.

 What Is the Underlying Disorder?

 Experts tend to agree that the problematic and uncontrollable sexual behaviors associated with sex addiction are usually the result of an underlying mental health disorder.
 They do not agree on which disorder is most often the cause, but the following is a list of possibilities:

 - Impulse control

 - Hormonal (i.e. primarily biological, not psychosocial)

-Consequently, there does not exist an established standard procedure for how to treat sex addiction.
+Consequently, there does not exist an established standard process for how to treat sex addiction.

 Understanding sex addiction as an attachment disorder

 At EHN Canada, we find that nearly all of our sex addiction patients have underlying attachment disorders.
-Our experience has shown us that treating a patient’s attachment disorder is essential for helping the patient to overcome sex addiction, regain control of his or her sexual behavior, and have healthy and satisfying intimate relationships.
+Our experience has shown us that treating a patient’s attachment disorder is essential for helping the patient to overcome sex addiction, regain control of their sexual behavior, and have healthy and satisfying intimate relationships.